 Seating configurations will change throughout the evening and will vary between floor and chair arrangements.
 Please let the house manager know upon arrival if you have any accessibility needs.

 Come early!
-The lobby will open at 7PM with story-sharing, an art installation, and other activities.
+The lobby will open at 7PM with guest performances, story-sharing, an art installation, and other activities.
 Performance in the ballroom begins promptly at 8PM.

 Choreographed by: Chanon Judson and Samantha Speis in collaboration with The Company;